olcf/wraprun/README.md

 --w-env "key1=value1;key2=value2,,key1=value3,key1=value4,,"
 ```

-The above example will launch 5 groups.
+The above example will launch 6 groups.
 Groups that should not add any
 additional environment variables are denoted by an empty string between commas
 or a trailing comma for the last group.
 It is not necessary for each group to
-have the same number or keys of environment variables set.
+have the same number or names of environment variables set.

-However, in all cases, the environment variable values cannot contain `;` nor
+However, in all cases, the environment variable values cannot contain the
-`,` which are used by wraprun to parse the input.
+symbols `;`, `,`, or `=` which are used by wraprun to parse the input.

 ## Python API